NTR Gardens

-NTR Gardens is a small public, urban park of 36 acre adjacent to Hussain Sagar lake in Hyderabad, India.
+NTR Gardens is a small public, urban park of 36 acre adjacent to Hussain Sagar lake in Hyderabad, where earlier a thermal power station building stood until 1995.
 It is named after the former Chief minister of Andhra Pradesh, N. T. Rama Rao.
 Constructed in several phases since 1999, the area that is predominantly a park is geographically located in the centre of the city, and is close to other tourist attractions such as Birla Mandir, Necklace Road and Lumbini Park.
-It is maintained by the Buddha Purnima Project Authority that functions under the directives of the Government of Telangana.
+It is maintained by the Buddha Purnima Project Authority of the Government of Telangana.

 History

 Beginnings

-In 1999, a land of 5 acre from a 55 acre plot was utilized for erecting a memorial for N. T. Rama Rao, the former Chief Minister of unbifurcated Andhra Pradesh.
+The land for the garden was cleared in 1995 after demolishing Hussain Sagar Thermal Power Station.
+In 1999, a land of 5 acre from a 55 acre plot was utilised for erecting a memorial for N. T. Rama Rao, the former Chief Minister of unbifurcated Andhra Pradesh.
 It was inaugurated by N. Chandrababu Naidu.
 It was planned to further expand this area, which has since been referred to as NTR Gardens, by constructing a museum about N. T. Rama Rao.
 This memorial was a part of the Buddha Purnima Project that was being handled by Hyderabad Urban Development Authority (HUDA) for the beautification and development of the Hussain Sagar lake and its surroundings as a major tourist attraction.